MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 <!-- ====================================================================== -->
 ## Retrieving the UDF location

-To find out what the user data folder location was set to, use the `UserDataFolder` property.
-This read-only property returns the user data folder location for the WebView2 app.
+To find out what the user data folder (UDF) location was set to, use the `UserDataFolder` property.
+This read-only property returns the UDF location for the WebView2 app.

 Reasons you might want to read the UDF location:

 *  If you want to clear browsing data from the UDF folder, such as at the end of a session.

-*  If you want to delete the user data folder.
+*  If you want to delete the UDF.

 <!-- ====================================================================== -->